lunfardo314/proxima/docs/bootstrap.md

 ## Running first node in the network

-The following a steps to initialize and start Proxima node with the genesis ledger state and bootstrap sequencer on it.
+The following a step-by-step instruction how to initialize and start Proxima node with the genesis ledger state and bootstrap sequencer on it.

 ### 0. Compile
 Clone the repository to `<your_dir>/proxima`.